Code of Student Conduct

 Fax: (770) 396-3790

-- Within five (5) days of receiving the appeal, the Chancellor will notify, in writing, all parties to the grievance, the committee members, and the Associate Provost of Student Affairs of her/his ruling on the appeal.
+- Within five (5) days of receiving the appeal, the Chancellor will notify, in writing, all parties to the grievance, the committee members, and the Vice Chancellor of Student Affairs of her/his ruling on the appeal.

 Any individual who believes that he/she is the subject of bullying or who has knowledge of bullying behavior should immediately report such conduct to Student Services personnel, faculty, staff, or Campus Security personnel.
 Complaints of bullying will be investigated promptly and in as impartial and confidential manner as possible.
 Retaliation against any individual reporting such conduct will not be tolerated.